The online Stormwater monitoring report submittal system is live in MPCA e-Services.

 - Sector S: Existing and new primary airports with 1,000 or more annual jet departures that discharge wastewater associated with airfield pavement deicing that contains urea commingled with stormwater.

-There are different monitoring report forms for these Permittees; they must fill out the Discharge Monitoring Report (DMR) for effluent monitoring results.
-These forms are available here:
+There are different monitoring report forms for these permittees; they must fill out the Discharge Monitoring Report (DMR) for effluent monitoring results.

-Permittees are not required to conduct benchmark monitoring if the Permittee documents that one or more of the following options is being met at the facility or a portion of the facility:
+Permittees are not required to conduct benchmark monitoring if they document that one or more of the following options is being met at the facility or a portion of the facility:

-- Infiltration or Pond systems have been designed, constructed, and operated in accordance with Appendix C of the permit
+- Infiltration or Pond systems have been designed, constructed, and operated in accordance with the permit (see Minnesota Stormwater Manual).

 If the average concentration of any benchmark parameter sampled over the course of a sampling year shows that a benchmark value has been exceeded and the Permittee believes that drainage onto the site from run-on has contributed to or caused the benchmark value exceedance, the Permittee can discontinue monitoring for that pollutant parameter if terms and conditions of the run-on demonstration waver are met.
 To qualify for the waiver, the Permittee must conduct the following activities to complete the demonstration: